 AI-impact context

 AI does not create an AWS SAA pass rate.
 It changes how cloud architecture work and exam preparation should be practiced.
-RoleMath's mapped Computer Systems Engineers/Architects row in the Anthropic Economic Index slice reports 37.32% augmentation-labeled and 62.68% automation-labeled Claude conversations for May 2026.
+RoleMath's mapped Computer Systems Engineers/Architects row in the Anthropic Economic Index slice reports roughly 37% augmentation-style and 63% automation-style usage Claude conversations for May 2026.
 That is descriptive usage data, not a job-loss forecast, demand forecast, or personal risk score.
+Research on broad LLM task exposure (Eloundou et al.) frames the same idea as task-capability overlap, not a forecast of adoption timing, job loss, or individual career risk.

-A strong AI-aware SAA portfolio note is simple: draw an architecture, ask AI for failure modes and cost risks, verify the answer against AWS docs or a lab, then write which recommendation you accepted or rejected and why.
+A strong AI-aware SAA portfolio note is simple: draw an architecture, ask AI to react to it, verify the answer against AWS docs or a lab, then write which recommendation you accepted or rejected and why.
 That shows architecture judgment, not just tool use.

 Study path steps